Mazda Bongo: Bongo Friendee (SG; 1995–2005)

 The Bongo Friendee was introduced in June 1995, based on the SG platform.
 It was an eight-seater minivan, and was also sold on the Japanese home market as the Ford Freda.

 It was usually, but not exclusively, available with an automatic transmission, and came in 2WD (SGL3), and 4WD (SGL5) versions.
 The 2.5-litre turbo-diesel was common in Japan, although a 2.5-litre V6 petrol version was available.

 The Mazda Bongo Friendee was an eight-seater minivan.
 Some had Mazda factory-fitted kitchens.
 Many were imported to the UK, and converted to camper vans.
 All of them had fold-down seats downstairs to make a double bed, and on many models there was an "Auto Free Top" elevating roof which could sleep two more people.
 Flat-top versions were also available in Hong Kong, and sold by official dealers.

-In September 2001, a facelifted version appeared, with a revised body style and different engines, although the 2.5 turbo-diesel continued unchanged.
-Air conditioning and climate control was fitted as standard, while electronic blinds and electric side door were commonly fitted options.
+In February 1999, a facelifted version appeared, with a revised front fascia, redesigned the tailights and different engines, although the 2.5 turbo-diesel continued unchanged.